newforestberlin/APILayer/README.md

 # APILayer
 Sources for API layers we use in iOS apps, based on Alamofire (https://github.com/Alamofire/Alamofire).

-You might need to build Alamofire with 'carthage update'.
+To run the demo project you first have to build Alamofire with 'carthage update'.
 See https://github.com/Carthage/Carthage for more details on carthage.

 The class RequestParameterMapper allows very flexible mapping of custom entities to encodeable objects, which is handy if you are using URL encoding for example: